apiato/documentation/docs/features/query-parameters.md

 *(provided by the L5 Repository)*

-See the [Search query parameter](search-query-parameter) page, for how to set it up and control the searchability.
+See [Search query parameter](search-query-parameter) page, for how to set it up and control the searchability.

 ### Define the query condition for search {#define-the-query-condition-for-search}